pkijania/Training/Linux/Redirection.md

-#### 1. Searche a file for a particular pattern of characters and display all lines that contain that pattern
+#### 1. Search a file for a particular pattern of characters and display all lines that contain that pattern

 ```
 grep